naskhan23/-NAS_516857_PROJECT_2/README.md

 ## DESCRIPTION

 The random art generator is a simple web application that generates random art using different drawing methodes.
-I have use P5JS library for creative coding and visualization.
+I have used P5JS library for creative coding and visualization.

 ## ARTS